thandhla/Financial-Budget-Monitor/README.md

 ### Explanation of the Solution

-The Financial Health App provides a comprehensive solution for monitoring and managing personal finances.
+The Financial Budget Monitor provides a comprehensive solution for monitoring and managing personal finances.
 Integrating with the Investec API allows users to authenticate securely, fetch account details, and monitor transactions.
 The app alerts users when spending exceeds predefined budget limits, helping them maintain financial discipline.

 ## Features